chrispwidener/hawler/README.md

     | Prioritize [String]
 ```

-The Integer is an ID that the crawler will include in the results of the crawl, this is useful if the site itself is not a unique identifier for saving the results.
+- The Integer is an ID that the crawler will include in the results of the crawl, this is useful if the site itself is not a unique identifier for saving the results.

-The String is the Site itself.
+- The String is the Site itself.

-The ByteString -> a function is the parser that takes the http response and converts it to your results.
+- The ByteString -> a function is the parser that takes the http response and converts it to your results.

 ### Hawler Parse exports the following:

-` emailParser :: ByteString -> [String]
+`emailParser :: ByteString -> [String]`

+This is a default parser that you can plug into the crawler to retrieve email addresses

 ## Usage Examples